Two More Women Accuse Mark Halperin of Sexual Misconduct

 She said Halperin never threatened to retaliate after that incident, but noted that while she avoided him as much as possible, he returned to making casual passes at her.
 “Just shameless,” she said.
 “It felt like it was normal for him.
 You got the sense that it was like he’d get what he wanted if he tried enough.”

 Oddly enough, the woman also recalled, around the same time, Hollywood mega-producer Harvey Weinstein gave her his card at a private event and told her: “If you’re really interested in acting, give me a call.”
-(The New York Times, the New Yorker, and other outlets have since reported countless allegations of Weinstein using private professional meetings as opportunities to sexual harass or assault women.)
+(The New York Times, the New Yorker, and other outlets have since reported countless allegations of Weinstein using private professional meetings as opportunities to sexually harass or assault women.)

 At the time the initial CNN story went live on Wednesday evening, multiple mainstream news outlets (including, in the interest of full disclosure, The Daily Beast) had already started working on similar stories on Halperin.
 The CNN report and Halperin’s statement provided to the network, unfortunately, did not come as a surprise to many in national media circles.